zorgluf/bthidhub/filters/README.md

 What if we change the ``80`` to ``01``, so we actually send 2 left-click events?
 Running that through ``hid-replay``, it works!

+It's also worth noting that the first byte is the report ID (1), we can use this when writing a filter to ensure we only change pointer events.

 ## Writing a filter

 To implement the fix we need to create a new filter function.